soliton4/nodeMirror/README.md

   try out that cool parser you just wrote

-# whats to expect for 0.2?
+## whats to expect for 0.2?

   - JavaScript debugging
   - more CodeMirror feature integrations

+## Contributions welcome!

+  i am a good coder but my gui designs are poor.
+  while i am happy about all kinds of contributions i especially ask for icon designs / css.

 ## License